 How is witness evidence dealt with in commercial litigation (and, in particular, do witnesses give oral and/or written evidence and what, if any, are the rules on cross-examination)?
 Are depositions permitted?

-Under Philippine rules of procedure, witnesses are required to reduce their testimonies in affidavit form.
-The affidavits take the place of the witnesses’ direct testimony.
-Documentary or object evidence must also be identified in and attached to the judicial affidavits.
+Witnesses are required to reduce their testimonies in affidavit form, which takes the place of direct testimony.
+Documentary or object evidence must also be identified in and attached to the witnesses’ affidavits.

-At trial, the witnesses will identify their affidavits in open court and may be cross-examined in open court on the contents of their affidavits and on the exhibits attached.
+At trial, the witnesses will identify their affidavits in open court and may be cross-examined in open court on any relevant matter.
 The witnesses may also be subjected to re-direct and re-cross examination in open court.

-Depositions are permitted and either party may request for the deposition of any person.
+Parties may request for the deposition of any person, which may be taken before action, pending action, or pending appeal.
 Depositions may be oral or written.
 In either case, the other party may cross-examine the deponent on his or her deposition.
-Further, generally, depositions may be used against any party who was present or represented at the taking of the deposition or who had notice thereof.
+Generally, depositions may be used against any party who was present or represented at the taking of the deposition or who had notice thereof.

 Is expert evidence permitted and how is it dealt with?
 Is the expert appointed by the court or the parties and what duties do they owe?

-Expert opinion is permitted on a matter requiring special knowledge, skill, experience or training, which the expert is shown to possess.
+Expert opinion is permitted on a matter requiring special knowledge, skill, experience, training or education, which the expert is shown to possess.
 Experts may be appointed either by the court or by a party.
 Experts have the same rights and obligations as ordinary witnesses.

 Can final and interim decisions be appealed?
 If so, to which court(s) and within what timescale?

 Final and interim decisions can be appealed or challenged before the next higher court.
 As mentioned, the Philippine court system has four levels: the municipal or metropolitan trial courts, the regional trial courts, the Court of Appeals, and the Supreme Court.
-Thus, the appeal procedure for final and interim decisions follow this hierarchy of courts.
+The appeal procedure for final and interim decisions follows this hierarchy of courts.